 You won't pay taxes on your cryptocurrencies in a traditional IRA until you withdraw your funds, at which point you'll pay income tax.
 Since cryptocurrencies are treated like property, a retirement account, such as an IRA, can invest in bitcoins.
 A roth IRA is an after-tax account, meaning that it is funded with money that has already been taxed.
 Therefore, a traditional or pre-tax IRA doesn't offer any initial tax relief.

+It is important to be aware of potential Gold IRA scams when investing in a retirement account.
 However, assuming that the Roth IRA has been open for at least five years and the IRA holder is over 59 and a half years old, all distributions are tax-free.
 A Bitcoin IRA account is a tax-free investment account that allows you to invest money to trade Bitcoin or other cryptocurrencies.
 The purpose of the account is to accumulate wealth for your retirement and the money it contains cannot be withdrawn before retirement age without incurring a penalty.
 There are two main types of Bitcoin IRA: a traditional IRA and a Roth IRA.

 As long as you keep the money in your Bitcoin IRA, you shouldn't need to declare any gains or losses on your investments.
 What this means is that no taxes are incurred on profits or losses while the money is in the account.
 Once you start accepting your IRA distributions, you'll need to consider any possible related taxes.
 Investing in cryptocurrency in a traditional IRA is tax-deductible, assuming you meet certain income thresholds set by the IRS.